adiletbtrv/Movie-booking-system/README.md

 ---

 ## Project Overview
 Cinema Enterprise Booking is a comprehensive solution for managing movie theater operations.
-It bridges the gap between web-based user convenience and desktop-based administration.
+It demonstrates a **Hybrid Architecture** where the same web core serves both online users and terminal kiosks via a native wrapper.

 **Key Highlights:**
-* **Hybrid Platform:** Accessible via Web Browser and Native Desktop Application.
+* **Hybrid Platform:** Web version for remote access + **JavaFX Desktop** version for ticket counters.
+* **Java-JS Bridge:** Implemented a custom bridge to stream React logs directly into the Java System Console for debugging.
 * **Security:** Robust authentication using JWT (JSON Web Tokens) and BCrypt hashing.
-* **Real-time Updates:** Instant seat availability checks and booking management.

 ---